 With solid growth returning to the UAE and the broader region, the outlook is positive for the business of corporate banking.
 Which sectors and markets are showing the greatest potential from the view point of corporates and bankers?
 Are investment plans being advanced or is caution still the watchword as economic recovery gains momentum?
 Are banks seeing a rise in demand for debt, and to what extent is the promise of Belt and Road Initiative a driver?
 As businesses starts to plan again for the future, what do they need from their bank and how are new entrants, technological advances and shifting regulation changing the relationship dynamic?

-Asif Raza, Head of Corporate Banking MENA and Turkey, J.P.
+Asif Raza, Head of Corporate Banking MENA, Pakistan, Turkey, Russia and CIS, J.P.
 Morgan

 Moderator: James King, Africa and Middle East Editor, The Banker